LevanisART/react-ecommerce/README.md

-## Lesson-19
+## Lesson-23

-Now that we have our cart, it's time to create our checkout page.
-We need a checkout component for the page and our checkout-item component.
-We're going to connect the page to our cart reducer; we're also going to make a selector to get the total price.
+We have now created our collection page and converted our shop items data over from an array to an object to better leverage our url parameters!
+Converting arrays over to objects to store data is called data-normalization and it makes searching for specific elements in our code much easier and efficient!

 # How to fork and clone